Including God in Your Search for Love

 She said she’d been trying for a while to find a man, yet she kept ending up with a handful of nothing.
 Duh?
 I believe this was happening to her because she only knew what she thought she wanted.
 From the misguided nature of her conversation, it was easy to see she really wasn’t spiritually equipped to be out in the world seeking a mate of any kind.
 It was apparent to me from the desperation and fear in her voice that what she was really in need of at that time in her life was a way for her spirit to forge a closer connection with God.
 I wanted so much for someone to tell her she needed to learn to depend on God through Jesus Christ, to give her what she needs to fill the emptiness she obviously was feeling in her life.

-I also wanted her to know what she really needed was to begin a love relationship with God through Jesus, and that if she would do that, she wouldn’t feel the need to be so distressed and fraught with anxiety in her search for a mortal man to “make her happy” or to make her feel whole.
-I wanted to tell her it’s perfectly fine to want male companionship.
-But that she needed to stop feeling and acting like prey, waiting for the next heartless predator to come along to devour her.
-I wanted to tell her that by developing a love relationship with God through Jesus Christ, she would really be beginning to learn to love herself, as God loves her.
+Still, I thought long and hard about it all.
+I thought about what I would have said if I had been able to get through.
+I wanted that woman to know what she really needed was to begin a love relationship with God through Christ.
+I wanted her to know that if she would do that, she wouldn’t feel the need to be so distressed and fraught with anxiety in her search for a mortal man to “make her happy” or to make her feel whole.
+I wanted to tell her it’s perfectly normal and fine to want male companionship.
+But I also wanted to tell her that she needed to stop feeling and acting like prey waiting for the next heartless predator to come along to devour her.
+I wanted to tell her that by developing a love relationship with God through Christ, she would really be beginning to learn to love herself, as God loves her.
 Then, with a new understanding of herself, and a new love for herself as a child of the Most High God, she would be able to go out into the world knowing she is already whole, and already loved.
 Completely.
-She would find that the love of God would empower her, making her realize her own worth and value.
-Realizing this would enable her to see herself through new eyes.
+She would see herself as the prize she is, and she would find that the love of God would empower her.
+It would make her realize her own worth and value, and realizing this would enable her to see herself through new eyes.
 She would feel better about herself, she would expect more for herself, and she would no longer attract, or be attracted to, men who are out in the world looking for the next “notch” on their belt.

 My heart actually trembled for that poor woman as I felt the anguish in her voice coming through the airwaves.
 Obviously she didn’t realize it, but she was pleading from a completely dependent stance.
 She was really too weak at that time in her life to be adding anybody to her romance calendar or schedule.
 Instead, she needed to become a lot stronger mentally and spiritually before beginning to think about romance.

 In that kind of state of desperation and anxiety, any woman is essentially a "magnet" for men out to find someone to use.
-She is most likely to attract those men who are flitting from one woman to another; a man who is disappointing many instead of satisfying one.
+She is most likely to attract those men who are flitting from one woman to another, those engaged in disappointing many instead of satisfying one.
 Desperation is what allows user-type men to zero in on loneliness signals—like ants to a meat skin.
 The person I was hearing was far too vulnerable, I felt, to be looking for a “romance” to save her.
 I believe women, young and old, need to first discover the love, peace, and serenity that only God can bring to our lives before seeking an earthly romantic relationship.
 Because when any of us develops a personal relationship with God, first, we find all we will ever need to know about the true nature of true love.
-Once we learn this, we’re then ready to go out into the world looking for love.
+Once we learn that, we’re then ready to go out into the world looking for love.

 Real, True, "Mo Better" Love